lascientotheque/fetchbot-blockly/README.md

 On your **Windows PC**, go to Wifi networks and connect to the raspberry_pi_xx access point (where 'xx' is the ID of the Raspberry Pi).

 The password is **not** the PIN code, but the **security key**.
 Click on 'Se connecter à l'aide d'une clé de sécurité', and use default password.
-If asked for allowing discovery of the computer, select 'No'.
+If asked for allowing discovery of the computer, select 'Oui'.

 The IP address of the Raspberry Pi is 10.42.0.1.
 You may use VNC viewer to connect to it (loging: pi, password: raspberry).